-CIIST will host the 8th International Sustainability Transitions Conference in Gothenburg 18–21 June 2017.
-The conference is now open for registration.
+CIIST hosts the 8th International Sustainability Transitions Conference in Gothenburg 18–21 June 2017.
+The conference is open for registration.
 Read more and register at IST 2017.

 Combining the MLP and TIS analysis in an Agent-based modelling of low carbon transport

-Our next CIIST seminar is hosting Jonathan Köhler from Fraunhofer ISI.
-Jonathan will present new research on how agent based modelling can be used to advance sustainability transition studies.
-The talk will be commented by Kristian Lindgren, Chalmers, who will also facilitate the discussion of the seminar.
+Jonathan Köhler from Fraunhofer ISI presents new research on how agent based modelling can be used to advance sustainability transition studies.
+The talk is commented by Kristian Lindgren, Chalmers, who will also facilitate the discussion of the seminar.

 Abstract: The MATISSE Agent-based model of transitions has been applied to low carbon mobility by representing the niche-regime structure of the Multi Level Perspective (MLP), together with consumers.
 This structure is general and can be applied to different areas in which socio-technical co-evolutionary change can be represented by discrete alternatives, which are chosen by users.
 This structure can also be used to represent Technological Innovation Systems (TIS).
 A new application to low carbon shipping illustrates the methodology.